laraadeboye/Steghub-Devops-Cloud-Engineer/CI-WITH-ANSIBLE-SOME-DEVOPS-TOOLS/ci-with-ansi-sona-jenkins-artifactory.md

 # Create new user
 createuser sonar

-# switch to posgreql shell
+# switch to posgresql shell
 psql

 # set a password for the newly created postgresql user